Infineon/mtb-example-xmc7000-oob-demo/README.md

       ```
    </details>

 4. After programming, the application starts automatically.
-Confirm that the OOB code example title is displayed on the UART terminal.
+Confirm that the OOB code example title is displayed on the UART terminal

    **Figure 1.
 Code example titles**

    ![](images/ce_title.jpg)

 5. Enter a number from 1 to 7 to select the corresponding demo project.
    By default, the system enters into the 'Hello world' demo.
 The "Running Hello world demo" title appears on the UART terminal.
 Press the **Enter** key to pause or resume blinking the user LED.
-Alternatively, use either 'USER BTN1' or 'USER BTN2' to pause or resume the blinking.
+Alternatively, use either 'USER BTN1' or 'USER BTN2' to pause or resume the blinking

    **Figure 2.
 Hello world**

    ![](images/hello_world.jpg)

 6. Enter 2 to select the 'PWM square-wave output' demo.
 Press the 'USER BTN1' or 'USER BTN2' button to switch the PWM frequency at 1 Hz, 10 Hz, 100 Hz, 1 kHz, 10 kHz, 100 kHz, or 1 MHz.
-The 'USER LED2' will blink depending on the selected frequency.
+The 'USER LED2' will blink depending on the selected frequency

    **Figure 3.
 PWM square-wave output**

    ![](images/pwm_square_wave.jpg)

 7. Enter 3 to select the 'GPIO interrupt' demo.
-Press the 'USER BTN1' button to turn off user LEDs and press the 'USER BTN2' button to turn on user LEDs.
+Press the 'USER BTN1' button to turn off user LEDs and press the 'USER BTN2' button to turn on user LEDs

    **Figure 4.
 GPIO interrupt**

    ![](images/gpio_interrrupt.jpg)

 8. Enter 4 to select the 'SAR ADC basics' demo.
-Rotate the potentiometer to change the ADC input voltage, and observe the change in SAR ADC readings.
+Rotate the potentiometer to change the ADC input voltage, and observe the change in SAR ADC readings

    **Figure 5.
 SAR ADC basic**

    ![](images/sar_adc.jpg)

 9. Enter 5 to select the 'XMC(TM) MCU power modes' demo.
 Press the Hibernate button ('USER BTN1' in case of KIT_XMC72_EVK, 'USER_BTN2' in case of KIT_XMC71_EVK_LITE_V1) to switch between the Active, Sleep, DeepSleep, and Hibernate power states.
-See the kit guide on how to measure the current.
+See the kit guide on how to measure the current

    **Figure 6.
 XMC&trade; MCU power modes**